 #UCLGMeets and regions share experiences during lockdown

-During the COVID-19 pandemic, UCLG, a network of local and regional governments, held a number of webinars on Zoom to give its members the opportunity to share their experiences and gain a better understanding of the measures put in place by other local or regional authorities in a bid to tackle the pandemic.
-Interpretation was provided in several languages thanks to the coordination of Consultant Interpreter, Danielle Grée, the Calliope representative for Spain, who recruited a team of interpreters working from “home studios” owing to the constraints of the lockdown.
-Some sessions attracted more than 250 participants in 5 continents, demonstrating how vital these exchanges of experience were.
+During the COVID-19 pandemic, UCLG, a network of local and regional governments, held a number of webinars on Zoom to give its members the opportunity to share their experiences and gain a better understanding of the measures put in place by other local or regional authorities in response to the pandemic.
+Interpretation was provided in several languages thanks to the coordination of Consultant Interpreter, Danielle Grée, the Calliope member for Spain, who recruited a team of interpreters working from “home studios” owing to the constraints of the lockdown.
+Some sessions attracted more than 250 participants on five continents, demonstrating how vital these exchanges of experience were.